 Where required, grit bins will be provided at vulnerable locations for new Access Roads/Tracks, and grit supplies will be maintained during the Winter Service Period.
+These locations will be reviewed at the beginning of winter 2019/20

 18. Salt measurement apparatus